carlosr301101/Django-desoft/README.md

-This is a new project for an interview
+This is a new project for an interview using python and Django as a framework